dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/glue-setup.md

 NB:

-- For Glue 3: you have to setup a [Glue connectors](https://docs.aws.amazon.com/glue/latest/ug/connectors-chapter.html).
+- For Glue 3: you have to set up a [Glue connectors](https://docs.aws.amazon.com/glue/latest/ug/connectors-chapter.html).

 - For Glue 4: use the `datalake_formats` option in your profile.yml